SE May Valley Road truck traffic

 Can the speed limit be reduced?

-Can Southeast May Valley Road be expanded?
+Can SE May Valley Road be expanded?

 Along this corridor, there are several geographical, environmental and right-of-way constraints that make capacity and/or mobility improvements very challenging and that may be cost prohibitive.
 Nearly three decades of annexations, declines in gas tax revenues, and the effects of voter initiatives have led to the chronic underfunding of the bridge and road system, particularly county roads outside of cities.
 Current funding levels for county roads and bridges are sufficient only to address critical life safety issues and a minor amount of work to preserve some of the existing infrastructure.
 Improvements necessary to address capacity and mobility issues are currently unfunded.